antglobes/repack-medpack/Medpack Filter System.md

 ### Drag and Drop
 The player D&Ds an item onto a PW and then it's added to the "filter_items" table for the most recently inserted PW.
 If the PW is at the Max items per filter, no more items can be D&D'd, a message displays stating such.

+Each icon is a sticker item plus there's a glue stick item, drag glue stick on to sticker gets adhsive status then drag and drop on to PW and open gui

+Icon GUI: loads current icon stickers in inventory, highlights which ones are available, if none cannot set catergory.